katzer/cordova-plugin-local-notifications/README.md

 Android removes all alarms when the device reboots.
 The plugin reschedules all alarms by a [BroadcastReceiver](https://developer.android.com/develop/background-work/background-tasks/broadcasts) listening to [ACTION_BOOT_COMPLETED](https://developer.android.com/reference/android/content/Intent#ACTION_BOOT_COMPLETED), but only after the device has been unlocked.

 #### User grants exact alarms
 If you use [SCHEDULE_EXACT_ALARM](#exact-alarms-user-grants-permission) for scheduling exact alarms and the user permits the permission in the "Alarms & Reminders", inexact alarms will be rescheduled as exact alarms.
 This is done by a [BroadcastReceiver](https://developer.android.com/develop/background-work/background-tasks/broadcasts) listening to [ACTION_SCHEDULE_EXACT_ALARM_PERMISSION_STATE_CHANGED](https://developer.android.com/reference/android/app/AlarmManager#ACTION_SCHEDULE_EXACT_ALARM_PERMISSION_STATE_CHANGED).
 This action will not be called if the user revokes the permission.
-All exact alarms will be canceld then.
+All exact alarms will be canceled then.

 [](README.md#android-15-alarms-get-canceled-on-force-stop)
 #### Android 15: Alarms get canceled on `Force stop`